 What does a CV look like?

-There is no particular format for a CV vs resume.
-A CV format largely depends on your job, years of experience and focus.
-For example, a medical student’s CV might focus on clinical training and skills while a CV for an attorney might highlight work experience and written work.
+There is no particular format for a CV vs a resume.
+Your CV format largely depends on your job, years of experience, and focus.
+For example, a medical student’s CV might emphasize clinical training and skills, while a CV for an attorney might highlight work experience and written work.
 CV examples, like the one below, can show you how to arrange your qualifications based on your needs.

-Although it’s common for CVs to be longer than three pages, conciseness is important.
-Every section of your CV should be neatly organized with bullet points.
+Although it’s common for CVs to be longer than three pages, conciseness is essential.
+Use bullet points in every section of your CV to keep it neatly organized.

 What is a resume?

 A resume is a formal document that outlines a job applicant’s qualifications for a job.
-It is meant to be a condensed history of your job-relevant qualifications and is accepted by most employers in the U.S. for a wide range of industries.
+It is a condensed history of your job-relevant qualifications accepted by most employers in the U.S. for a wide range of industries.

-In the U.S., most job seekers use a resume along with a cover letter to demonstrate their qualifications for a job.
-However, U.S. job applicants in the academic, medical, legal and science fields sometimes choose to use a CV vs resume to provide in-depth information about lectures they’ve presented, publications they have written and professional associations they are affiliated with.
+In the U.S., most job seekers use a resume and cover letter to demonstrate their qualifications for a job.
+However, U.S. job applicants in the academic, medical, legal and science fields sometimes choose to use a CV vs resume to provide in-depth information about lectures they’ve presented, publications they have written, and professional affiliations and associations.